cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 3:58PM INF Generated private validator file keyFile=/Users/b9lab/.simapp/config/priv_validator_key.json stateFile=/Users/b9lab/.simapp/data/priv_validator_state.json
 ```

-The command output lists all of the files that are set to their initial state with their locations.
+The command output lists all of the files, set to their initial state with their locations.

 Time to initialize the application.
-The initialization creates the genesis block and initial chain state:
+The initialization creates the genesis block and an initial chain state:

 ```bash
 $ ./simd init demo